cjrt007/Tornado.Ai/docs/TOOLS.md

 | Cryptography & Hash Analysis | Frequency-Analysis, RSATool, FactorDB, John the Ripper, Hashcat, CyberChef |
 | Bug Bounty & OSINT Arsenal | Amass, Subfinder, Hakrawler, HTTPx, ParamSpider, Aquatone, Subjack, DNSEnum, Fierce, TheHarvester, Sherlock, Social-Analyzer, Recon-ng, Maltego, SpiderFoot, Shodan, Censys, Have I Been Pwned, Pipl, TruffleHog |

-> **Note:** Some categories contain representative subsets of the total tool count to keep the
+> **Note:** Some categories contain representative subsets of the total tool
-> documentation digestible.
-The canonical dataset resides in `src/tools/catalog.ts`, and the
+> count to keep the documentation digestible.
+The canonical dataset resides in
+> `tornado_ai.tools.catalog`, and the accompanying pytest coverage
-> associated Vitest coverage (`tests/tools-catalog.test.ts`) ensures structural integrity,
+> (`tests/test_tools_catalog.py`) ensures structural integrity, versioning, and
-> versioning, and alignment with reported statistics.
+> alignment with reported statistics.

-When expanding the curated catalog, update `src/tools/catalog.ts`, adjust the summary table above, and regenerate any downstream intelligence dashboards that consume the schema.
+When expanding the curated catalog, update `tornado_ai.tools.catalog`, adjust this summary table, and regenerate any downstream dashboards that consume the schema.